notaryproject/specifications/specs/signature-specification.md

 ### Signature Discovery

-The client should be able to discover all the signatures belonging to an artifact (such as image manifest) by using [ORAS Manifest Referrers API][oras-artifacts-referrers].
+The client should be able to discover all the signatures belonging to an artifact (such as image manifest) by using [OCI Distribution Referrers API][oci-distribution-referrers].
-ORAS Manifest Referrers API returns a paginated list of all artifacts belonging to a target artifact (such as container images, SBoMs).
+OCI Distribution Referrers API returns a paginated list of all artifacts belonging to a target artifact (such as container images, SBoMs).
-The implementation can filter Notary signature artifacts by either using ORAS Manifest Referrers API or using custom logic on the client.
+The implementation can filter Notary signature artifacts by either using OCI Distribution Referrers API or using custom logic on the client.
 Each Notary signature artifact refers to a signature envelope blob.

 ### Signature Filtering